McCain's type of brain tumor known to be aggressive and deadly

 What is a glioblastoma?

 A brain tumor is a mass of abnormal cells growing in the brain.
-They arise from star-shaped cells that make up the supportive tissue of the brain, also known as astrocytes or, more commonly, glioma.
+They arise from star-shaped cells that make up the supportive tissue of the brain, also known as astrocytes.

 In rare cases, brain and spinal cord cancers are found to run in families, but in most instances people diagnosed with brain tumors have no family history of the disease, according to the American Cancer Society.

-The ACS estimates that about 24,000 malignant tumors are diagnosed each year — about 3 in 10 brain tumors are glioblastomas.
+The ACS estimates that about 24,000 malignant tumors are diagnosed each year — about three in 10 brain tumors are glioblastomas.

 Cancerous tumors of the brain and spinal cord differ from other tumors in the body.
 For one, glioblastomas don't spread to other organs.